zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

 ...
 ```
 :::tip
-The first option (using a cookie header) is preferred for web browsers with the attributes `Secure` and `HttpOnly`.
+The first option (using a cookie header) is recommended for web browsers with the attributes `Secure` and `HttpOnly`.
 Browsers store and send cookies automatically.
 Cookies are present on all requests, including those coming from DOM elements, and are compatible with web mechanisms such as CORS, SSE, or WebSockets.

 Cookies are more diffcult to support in non-web applications.
-Headers, such as `Authorization: Bearer`, are easier for use in non-web applications.
+Headers, such as `Authorization: Bearer`, can be used in non-web applications.
 Such headers, however, are difficult to use and secure in a web browser.
 The web application needs to store these headers and attach these headers to all requests where headers are required.

 Note that the API service needs to support both of them <!-- What is "both of them" --> so the API clients can use what makes more sense for them.